jbampton/ruby-eclipse-cheatsheets-to-dita/README.md

-# Eclipse cheat sheets (XML) to DITA with Ruby, XSLT, XPath, Nokogiri
+# Eclipse cheat sheets (XML) to DITA with Ruby, XSLT, XPath, Nokogiri and now with Prawn to PDF

 This project uses Ruby, XSL and the Nokogiri gem to transform custom XML (Eclipse cheat sheets) into DITA.